The SPIN modules

 - Young people's health

-Each SPIN has a competency framework, which lists the competencies you need to achieve to complete the SPIN training.
+Each SPIN has a framework of competency for SPIN or a SPIN module curriculum, which lists the competencies you need to achieve to complete the SPIN training.
 You can download these below.

 About the training